Biden to use Defense Production Act for U.S. critical-minerals supply

 But the official said the presidential determination would not include loans or direct purchases of those minerals, financial tools common under Title III.
 Instead, the government would fund feasibility studies and productivity modernizations.
 The official also said that the determination would uphold “environmental, labor and Tribal engagement standards.”

-Many executives of renewable energy and electric vehicle companies fear that shortages of these minerals could slow the development of their products, but many environmentalists oppose unsightly projects and fear their long-term damaging effects.
+Many executives of renewable energy and electric-vehicle companies fear that shortages of these minerals could slow the development of their products, but many environmentalists oppose unsightly projects and fear their long-term damaging effects.

-“Extraction can do more harm than go”d," said Bobby McEnaney, senior lands analyst with the Natural Resources Defense Counci“.
-"It’s essential that these measures not be exploited in ways that run roughshod over the commonsense safeguards we all depend on to protect our families, communities and all they support.”
+“Extraction can do more harm than good,” said Bobby McEnaney, senior lands analyst with the Natural Resources Defense Council.
+“It’s essential that these measures not be exploited in ways that run roughshod over common-senseense safeguards we all depend on to protect our families, communities and all they support.”

-McEnaney acknowledged that “shifting to electric vehicles is a key part of breaking our dependence on oil, confronting the climate crisis, ending our support for belligerent petro-states like Russia and helping our European allies do the sa”e."
+McEnaney acknowledged that “shifting to electric vehicles is a key part of breaking our dependence on oil, confronting the climate crisis, ending our support for belligerent petro-states like Russia and helping our European allies do the same.”

 But he said “what’s important now is that supplies of these strategic minerals be secured in ways that are reliable, durable and sustainable.
-Rather than just digging up or importing more, we should start with improved recovery and waste reduction throughout supply chai”s."
+Rather than just digging up or importing more, we should start with improved recovery and waste reduction throughout supply chains.”

 The mining industry welcomed the president’s expected comments.